openbabel/documentation/Command-line_tools/babel.rst

  babel  infile.xxx  outfile.yyy  --unique [param]

-The optional parameter param defines what is regarded as "chemically identical".
+The optional parameter *param* defines what is regarded as "chemically identical".
 It can be the name of any descriptor, although not many are likely to be useful.
-If param is omitted, the InChI descriptor is used.
-Other useful descriptors are 'cansmi' and 'cansmiNS' (canonical SMILES, with and without stereochemical information),'title' and truncated InChI, see below.
+If *param* is omitted, the InChI descriptor is used.
+Other useful descriptors are 'cansmi' and 'cansmiNS' (canonical SMILES, with and without stereochemical information),'title' and truncated InChI (see below).

 Note that if you want to use ``--unique`` without a parameter with :command:`babel`, it needs to be last on the line.
 With the alternative commandline interface, :command:`obabel`, it can be anywhere after the output file.